Hybrid Robotic Grasping with a Soft Multimodal Gripper and a Deep Multistage Learning Scheme: Method

 \subsection{States}

-We define the state space $\mathcal{S}$ as a series of RGB–D images captured by a depth camera.
-These RGB–D images contain both color and depth information for all the objects in the environment.
-We use the workspace UR5, which covers an area of $0.25\times0.25$ $\rm{m^2}$ in our experiments.
-First, each RGB–D image is preprocessed by using a projection transformation to yield both color and depth heightmaps, which are rendered with a pixel resolution of $224\times224$, as illustrated in Fig.~\ref{fig:algorithm}(a).
-Second, we apply Mask R–CNN\cite{b23} to the RGB heightmap images to obtain segmentation masks for each object.
+We define the state space $\mathcal{S}$ as a series of R-GBD images captured by a depth camera.
+These RGB-D images contain both color and depth information for all the objects in the environment.
+We use the workspace UR5 robot from Universal Robots\cite{b72}, which covers an area of $0.448\times0.448$ $\rm{m^2}$ in our experiments.
+First, each RGB-D image is preprocessed by using a projection transformation to yield both color and depth heightmaps, the edges of which are predefined with respect to the boundaries of the robot's workspace.
+The heightmaps are then rendered with a pixel resolution of $224\times224$, as illustrated in Fig.~\ref{fig:algorithm}(a).
+Second, we apply Mask R-CNN\cite{b23} to the RGB heightmap images to obtain segmentation masks for each object.
 The depth heightmap for each object can then be obtained.
 Further, based on the segmentation masks, we use minAreaRect OpenCV to find the minimum-area rotated rectangle (i.e., a bounding box) for each object, the location of which can be defined as the center of the bounding box, as shown in Fig.~\ref{fig:optimization}(b).

 Let $\mathcal{O}=(\mathcal{O}_1,\mathcal{O}_2,\cdots,\mathcal{O}_{N})$ denote the state of the environment at time step \textit{t}.
 The quantity $\mathcal{O}_i=(\mathcal{M}_i^C,\mathcal{M}_i^D,\mathcal{M}_i^B)$ specifies the information about object \textit{i}, i.e., its color $\mathcal{M}_i^C$, depth $\mathcal{M}_i^D$, and bounding box $\mathcal{M}_i^B$.
 The proposed states quickly capture key geometrical information about the object, which determines the subsequent grasping mode.